AJTheGreattt/RenderDoc4J/README.md

 ## Dependencies and Licensing
 <b>Warning</b>: This library bundles the RenderDoc .DLL (for Windows), which is also licensed under the MIT License.

-A copy of RenderDoc's License and Copyright Notices can be found in [`licenses/RenderDoc License.md`](licenses/RenderDoc%20License.md) markdown file within this distribution.
+A copy of RenderDoc's License and Copyright Notices can be found in the [`licenses/RenderDoc License.md`](licenses/RenderDoc%20License.md) markdown file within this distribution.